Torah Network (VP) Price Hits $0.36

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-Torah Network was first traded on November 9th, 2021.
+Torah Network’s launch date was November 9th, 2021.
 Torah Network’s total supply is 90,000,000 tokens and its circulating supply is 6,638,670 tokens.
 The official message board for Torah Network is medium.com/@torahnetwork/torah-vortex-node-deployment-tutorial-da457c7679b8.
+Torah Network’s official Twitter account is @torah1network.
 Torah Network’s official website is torah.ink/index.html.
-Torah Network’s official Twitter account is @torah1network.

-It is usually not presently possible to buy alternative cryptocurrencies such as Torah Network directly using U.S. dollars.
-Investors seeking to acquire Torah Network should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Torah Network using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Torah Network directly using U.S. dollars.
+Investors seeking to trade Torah Network should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Torah Network using one of the aforementioned exchanges.

 Receive News & Updates for Torah Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Torah Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.